LPhilip-CS/World-Life-Expectancy/README.md

 - Import the dataset from the 'WorldLifeExpectancy.csv' or run 'DatabaseScript.sql' to manually populate the database.
 - Run the files in sequential order: DatabaseScript, DataCleaning, and ExploratoryAnalysis.

-## Working in Excel:
+## Working in Excel/Tableau:
 - Explore the 'WorldLifeExpectancy.xlsx' file for interactive charts and graphs.
+- Open the 'WorldLifeExpectancy.twbx' file to view the tableau dashboard.
-- Leverage Excel functions and tools for further analysis.
+- Leverage Excel/Tableau functions and tools for further analysis.
 - Communicate findings effectively through visual representation and come up with insights and conclusions.

+## Working in Tableau:

 ## Feedback and Support:
 - Share your feedback, suggestions, or report issues.